Rome Campus FAQ's

-The Rome Student Services Center has one full-time and one part-time staff member who are fully trained to provide intake services for any student with a documented disability.
+The Rome Student Services Center has a fully trained staff member to provide intake services for any student with a documented disability.
 We will then coordinate the appropriate accommodations with both the faculty member and the student.

 The Rome Campus is a vibrant part of the MVCC Cultural Series and offers a wide variety of events throughout the semester.
 Many of these events are designated as DGV and are offered on days, evenings, and weekends for the convenience of our students.